Philodendron Selloum Care Guide

 Too dry air

-A good solution is to install a moisture meter near the plant to control the air moisture more easily.
+A practical approach is to use a moisture meter placed near the plant to monitor air humidity easily.

 Pests